Skip to contents

 c:/rtools40/mingw32/bin/g++: No such file or directory

 This error can occur when installing a package dependency from source.
-R will always attempt to install the Windows binaries first (for Windows users), but in some cases, the binaries may not yet be available on CRAN, only the .tar.gz.
+R will always attempt to install the Windows binaries first (for Windows users), but in some cases, the binaries on CRAN may have version older than the source files.

 In such cases, R will prompt you with a message -